 There is a relationship between the three water standards (dissolved oxygen, water clarity, and Chlorophyll A) and the three major polutants (nitrogen, phosphorous, and sediment).

 Chlorophyll A measures the amount of algae and cyanobacteria (formerly known as blue-green algae) floating in the water.
 The higher the concentration of algae, the greater the level of Chlorophyll A. Using Chlorophyll A allows EPA to measure the impact of nutrients and sediments that are deposited in the Chesapeake Bay.
 High concentrations of algae/cyanobacteria and sediment in the water will also reduce the water clarity.

-Virginia and EPA have disputed the use of the Chlorophyll A standard for the lower James River, since reducing that level will require upgrading wastewater treatment plants in the James River watershed.
-Reducing nutrients in the James River will affect primarily the river itself and the mouth of the Chesapeake Bay, so Virginia has argued that the $2 billion additional cost of meeting the Chlorophyll A standard will exceed the benefit.1
+Virginia officials have challenged the use of the Chlorophyll A standard for the lower James River, since reducing that level will require upgrading wastewater treatment plants in the James River watershed.
+Reducing nutrients in the James River will affect primarily the river itself and the mouth of the Chesapeake Bay, so Virginia has argued that the $2 billion additional cost of meeting the Chlorophyll A standard will exceed the benefit.2

 Based on the Clean Water Act, the Environmental Protection Agency (EPA) has developed a process for determining how much pollution a waterbody can absorb before violating water quality standards.
 In a Total Maximum Daily Load (TMDL) analysis, EPA determines the limits for different pollutants, and require polluters to reduce discharges below the TMDL limits so the water body meets standards for the six designated uses in Virginia: